The Safest and Most Dangerous Places in Powder River County, MT: Crime Maps and Statistics

 Is Powder River County, MT Safe?

-The C+ grade indicates that the rate of crime is about the same as that of the average US county.
-Powder River County ranks in the 52nd percentile for safety, meaning it is safer than 52% of counties but less safe than 48%.
-This analysis applies only to Powder River County's official city boundaries.
+The C+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Powder River County's combined rate is about the same as the norm.
+Powder River County sits in the 52nd percentile, ahead of 52% of counties and behind 48%.
+The grade covers only Powder River County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Powder River County is 29.87 per 1,000 residents in the typical year.
-Powder River County Residents generally consider the central part of the county to be the safest.
-Your chance of being a victim of crime in Powder River County varies by area - ranging from 1 in 31 in the southwest areas to 1 in 36 in the central.
+The overall crime rate in Powder River County is 29.87 per 1,000 residents in a typical year.
+Residents generally consider the central part of the county the safest.
+Your chance of being a victim ranges from 1 in 31 in the southwest areas to 1 in 36 in the central.

-When looking at total crime counts (rather than per capita rates), the central parts of Powder River County, MT see the most incidents - about 19 per year.
-In contrast, the southwest part of the county has the fewest, with approximately 2 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Powder River County, MT report the most crime, about 19 cases per year.
+The southwest part reports the fewest, around 2 per year.

 The Cost of Crime™ in Powder River County, MT

-The total projected cost of crime in Powder River County for 2025 is $989,523.
-This translates to approximately $538 per resident and $1,292 per household.
-On average, crime-related costs account for 1.3% of the median household income in Powder River County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Powder River County for 2025 is $989,523, about $538 per resident and $1,292 per household.
+That equals 1.3% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 55.2%